 PLDT ALERT: Bragar Eagel & Squire, P.C. is Investigating PLDT Inc. on Behalf of PLDT Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-30, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against PLDT Inc. (“PLDT” or the “Company”) (NYSE: PHI) on behalf of PLDT stockholders.
+NEW YORK, Dec.
+30, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against PLDT Inc. ("PLDT" or the "Company") PHI on behalf of PLDT stockholders.
 Our investigation concerns whether PLDT has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.